Vaccine rollout hits snag as health workers balk at shots

 Oregon doctor Noble said he will wait until April or May to get the shots.
 He said it is vital for public health authorities not to overstate what they know about the vaccines.
 That is particularly important, he said, for Black people like him who are distrustful of government medical guidance because of past failures and abuses, such as the infamous Tuskegee experiment.

-Misinformation about the vaccines has spread wildly online, including falsehoods that they cause fertility problems.
+Medical journals have published extensive data on the vaccines, and the Food and Drug Administration has made its analysis public.
+But misinformation about the shots has spread wildly online, including falsehoods that they cause fertility problems.

 Stormy Tatom, 30, a hospital ICU nurse in Beaumont, Texas, said she decided against getting vaccinated for now “because of the unknown long-term side effects.”